websanco/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/service-builder/defining-entities/adding-model-hints.md

 # Adding Model Hints

-Once you've used Service Builder to define model entities, you may want to further refine how users enter that data.
+Once you've used Service Builder to define model entities, you may want to refine how users enter that data.
+Model hints specify entity data restrictions and other formatting.
 For example, model hints can define a calendar field with selectable dates only in the future.
-Model hints specify entity data restrictions and other formatting.

 You define model hints in a file called `portlet-model-hints.xml`.
 The `portlet-model-hints.xml` file goes in the service module's `src/main/resources/META-INF` folder.